ECCC-ASTD-MRD/MIDAS-src/README.md

 # Testing the new compilation using `make`

-All the information and instructions can be found in the [src](./src) directory, by clicking on that folder in gitlab and browsing down the files, you will see [`src/README.md`](./src/README.md) content appended there.
+All the information and instructions can be found in the [src](./src) directory, by clicking on that folder in GitLab and and scrolling down past the files, you will see [`src/README.md`](./src/README.md) content appended there.

 # MIDAS test suite